21 workers fired for taking part in 'Day Without Immigrants' protest

 The movement closed restaurants and shops across the country to show the contributions immigrants have on the American workforce.

-Juvenito Quintana and 20 others all missed work on February 16th and right the next day, they got a letter from Encore Boat Builders LLC in Lexington.
+Juvenito Quintana and 20 others all missed work on February 16.
+The next day, they got a letter from Encore Boat Builders LLC in Lexington.

-The letter said they were being terminated for no show/ no call in.
-Their last day listed as February 16th, the day of the protest.
+The letter said they were being terminated for no-show/ no-call-in.
+Their last day listed was February 16, the day of the protest.

 Quintana says some employees got calls from management the day before telling them not to miss or else they'd lose their job.
 That's why he said a lot didn't call in, for fear.